oddacious/demsynjones/index.md

 * * *

 I am an avid reader of books, papers, articles, newspapers, newsletters — anything, really.
+See the list below for some of the topics I like to read about.
 I'm always excited to find intellectually curious folks, to share ideas with or collaborate.
-See below for some of my interests.
 Don't be shy about reaching out if you would like to talk or I could be of some help to you.

 <dl>
 <dt>Machine learning</dt>